 Last week, thousands of excited Florida Gators crossed the stage to accept their well-deserved diplomas.
-They put in thousands of hours of homework, coursework and studying to achieve this important milestone.
+They put in thousands of hours of homework, coursework, and studying to achieve this important milestone.
 However, for some students, graduation day is just a reminder of the issues they had or are having in school.

-Due to a myriad of reasons, students at the University of Florida, Santa Fe College and other institutions of higher learning will not be completing their degrees on time.
+Due to a myriad of reasons, students at the University of Florida, Santa Fe College, and other institutions of higher learning will not be completing their degrees on time.

-One of the most important benefits of attending a state college or university is the possibility of receiving reduced tuition rates based on “in-state residency”.
+One of the most important benefits of attending a state college or university is the possibility of receiving reduced tuition rates based on “in-state residency.”
 In the State of Florida, these requirements are strictly adhered to and make a huge difference in thousands of dollars in tuition fees.
 If you are a student and you are concerned that you have been wrongfully denied in-state tuition rates, then you should seek legal counsel for advice on the appeals process.
 The Law Firm of Massey & Duffy has had brilliant success in reversing residency decisions for students at the University of Florida and Santa Fe College.
-Employment, housing, military service are just a few factors that can help reverse an erroneous denial.
+Employment, housing, military service are just a few factors that can help change an erroneous denial.
 Time is critical in these matters.

 Disciplinary or Dismissals

 In rare instances, the university or college may decide to bring disciplinary procedures or dismiss a student from their program.
 The student must act quickly in these circumstances as there are multiple and varying deadlines for disciplinary appeals.
 The Law Firm of Massey & Duffy has represented numerous students in these matters and can assist you in determining the proper action and documentation needed for these appeals.

 Discrimination Based on Sex – Title IX Complaints

 Title IX of the Civil Rights Act of 1964 states: